awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-supported-services.md

  **AWS IoT**
 AWS IoT provides secure, bi\-directional communication between Internet\-connected things \(such as sensors, actuators, embedded devices, or smart appliances\) and the AWS cloud\.
 This enables you to collect telemetry data from multiple devices and store and analyze the data\. **AWS IoT Device Management** is a cloud\-based device management service that makes it easy for customers to securely manage IoT devices throughout their lifecycle\.
 For more information about AWS IoT and AWS IoT Device Management, see the [AWS IoT Developer Guide](http://docs.aws.amazon.com/iot/latest/developerguide/)\.
 For information about the AWS IoT and AWS IoT Device Management calls logged by CloudTrail, see [Logging AWS IoT API calls with AWS CloudTrail](http://docs.aws.amazon.com/iot/latest/developerguide/monitoring_overview.html#iot-using-cloudtrail)\.
 Support began 04/11/2016

+ **AWS IoT Analytics**
+AWS IoT Analytics allows you to collect large amounts of device data, process messages, and store them\.
+You can then query the data and run sophisticated analytics on it\.
+For more information about AWS IoT Analytics, see the [AWS IoT Analytics User Guide](http://docs.aws.amazon.com/iotanalytics/latest/userguide/welcome.html)\.
+For information about the AWS IoT calls logged by CloudTrail, see [Logging AWS IoT Analytics API calls with AWS CloudTrail](http://docs.aws.amazon.com/iotanalytics/latest/userguide/cloudtrail.html)\.
+Support began 04/23/2018

 ## Machine Learning<a name="cloudtrail-supported-services-artificial-intelligence"></a>